Kiranppatil21/laravelbackpack/PR_BODY.md

 This PR purposely avoids editing vendor code.
 Tests stub SDKs by binding `Razorpay\Api\Api` into the container.
 The `RazorpayResolver` prefers container bindings so tests can inject fakes.

 If you want, I can open the PR on GitHub for you (I can prepare the GH UI text).
 Automatic opening requires the GitHub CLI or a token.

+Local test status: All tests passed locally at the time of this PR draft (48 passed, 0 failed).